ArduPilot/ardupilot_wiki/copter/source/docs/loiter-mode.rst

 #.
 The vehicle `circles (aka "toiletbowls") <https://www.youtube.com/watch?v=a-3G9ZvXHhk>`__.
 This
-   is normally caused by a compass problem the most likely being :ref:`magnetic interference <common-diagnosing-problems-using-logs_compass_interference>` from the power cables under the flight controller.
+   is normally caused by a compass problem the most likely being :ref:`magnetic interference <common-diagnosing-problems-using-logs_compass_interference>` from the power cables under the autopilot.
 Running :ref:`compassmot <common-compass-setup-advanced_compassmot_compensation_for_interference_from_the_power_wires_escs_and_motors>` or purchasing a :ref:`GPS+compass module <common-installing-3dr-ublox-gps-compass-module>` normal resolves this.
 Other possibilities include bad compass offsets set